 An effective succession planning strategy starts with a structured approach that encompasses identifying key roles, forecasting potential vacancies, creating profiles for ideal candidates for each role, identifying and nurturing high-potential internal talent, and strategic hiring practices.

-Once you have a functioning succession planning process, you can systemize, analyze, iterate, and automate it using tools like templates, workflow automation solutions, and human resources management software.
+Once you have a functioning succession planning process, you can systemize, analyze, iterate, and automate it using tools like templates, workflow automation solutions, workforce planning software, or human resources management software.

 Step One: Identify critical roles in the organization